lispyclouds/climate/README.md

 ### TODO:
 - Interpolate the HTTP paths when sending to the handler with the path params
-- Group params and values based on path, query or body when sending to the handler
 - Support more of the OpenAPI types and their checks. eg arrays, enums, objects, multi types etc

 ### Installation